 "I am still very attached to the Maranello team, even if some people claim otherwise.
 I have a lot of friends there who love me and even the fans still show me their great affection.
 I wouldn't mind Ferrari coming back to success, but subordinate to us at Williams.
 The ideal order of arrival?
 I'll tell you straight away: first myself of course, second Patrese, third Alesi, fourth Prost.
 Is that OK?
 No, joking aside, I really hope to get a great result.
 I have never won on this track, although I have come close several times.
 As for the Italian team, I can only wish them well, that they recover as soon as possible and return to the top".

-Nigel Mansell, the man with the lion's heart, is quite unbalanced in his predictions.
+Nigel Mansell, the lion-hearted man, is quite unbalanced in his predictions.
 But it is part of his character which is in this sense not very Anglo-Saxon and very Gascon.
-And in fact he does not go very far from the truth in saying that at this time Williams-Renault is the closest rival to McLaren-Honda.
+And, in fact, he does not go very far from the truth in saying that at this time Williams-Renault is the closest rival to McLaren-Honda.
 Patrese had proved this at Imola with his breakaway on the rain-soaked circuit, interrupted when he had already pulled away from the king of the wet Senna only by a trivial electrical fault.
 It remains to be seen whether it will be Mansell himself who will play the role of anti-Senna or whether it will be Riccardo Patrese who will once again checkmate the Brazilian.
 On Friday, 10 May 1991, the sun shone on the Principality's architecture and Ayrton Senna's tired smile.
 The king of circuits has spent the whole day resting in the pits, starting work early in the morning, when most of his colleagues are on the Turbie hill, struggling with slippery balls and soggy lawns for the golf tournament organised by the sponsors.
 George Bernard Shaw used to say:

 "To play golf it is not essential to be stupid.
 But it is certainly a great advantage".